lxuechen/Differentially-Private-Fine-tuning-of-Language-Models/Language-Understanding/README.md

 ## Organization

 This page introduces the environment we use.
-You need to install some required packages before running a specific method.
+You need to install some packages before running a specific method.

 We place the implementation of each method in the corresponding folder.
 To run a target method, you need to go to its folder and follow the instructions there.